April 2023 | 2336 words | 9-minute read

-A forerunner for the Tata group in Africa, the first subsidiary was set up in Zambia in 1977.
-Having pioneered a range of businesses, from trucks and agricultural equipment, to rejuvenating a local bicycle business, to setting up sustainable inland fish farms aimed to provide a source of protein to the local populace, to mining and hospitality, the company went on to develop a footprint across more than 12 countries in the continent.
-Chairman Mr Syamal Gupta was appointed founder chairman of the Africa Committee of the CII and this mantle is being carried forward by Mr Noel N Tata.
+A forerunner of the Tata group in Africa, the first subsidiary was set up in Zambia in 1977.
+Having pioneered a range of businesses, from trucks and agricultural equipment, to rejuvenating a local bicycle business, to setting up sustainable inland fish farms aimed at providing a source of protein to the local populace, to mining and hospitality, the company went on to develop a footprint across more than 12 countries in the continent.
+Chairman Syamal Gupta was appointed founder chairman of the Africa Committee of the CII.
+This mantle is being carried forward by Noel N Tata.

-The leather tannery, set up in response to a request by the Government of India, was augmented by the leather products manufacturing business.
-The company went on to excel in trading of products including steel, coal, engineering goods, diamonds to fishery products across geographies.
+The leather tannery, set up in response to a request by the Government of India, was augmented from the leather products manufacturing business.
+The company went on to excel in the trading of products including steel, coal, engineering goods, diamonds and fishery products across geographies.

-Focus on community development was addressed by setting up schools, technical training and lease finance for customers in Africa.
+The focus on community development was addressed by setting up schools and technical training institutes offering lease finance options to customers in Africa.
 Another example of inclusive practices was sending a group of girls from Dewas to China for skilling in leather products manufacturing.

-The 1990s saw the Indian economy open up and several Tata group companies set sail across international waters themselves.
-This made it necessary for Tata International to reimagine itself.
-In 2011, the company realigned itself into business verticals and has confidently stepped forward in the world in its current avatar.
+The 1990s saw the Indian economy open up.
+Several Tata group companies set sail across international waters themselves.
+This prompted Tata International to reimagine itself.
+In 2011, the company realigned itself into business verticals and has confidently stepped out into the world in its current avatar.

-With offices in Africa, Europe, Southeast Asia, China, the United States, and India, Tata International now operates in three clusters: trading in steel, minerals and agri products; distribution of auto and allied products such as farm and construction equipment in Africa; and manufacturing a bouquet comprising of leather and leather products, products for the aluminium industry, Tata International Vehicle Applications (TIVA) and Stryder Bikes.
+With offices in several countries in Africa, Europe and Southeast Asia, China, the United States and India, Tata International now operates in three clusters: trading in steel, minerals and agri products; distribution of auto and allied products, such as farm and construction equipment in Africa; and manufacturing a bouquet comprising leather and leather products, products for the aluminium industry, Tata International Vehicle Applications (TIVA) and Stryder Bikes.
 These clusters are designed keeping in mind opportunities for horizontal collaboration and synergies.

-Physical trading of steel, minerals and agri commodities comprise a large part of the revenues of the company.
-A global network of suppliers and customers ensures presence in many industries across geographies.
+Physical trading of steel, minerals and agri commodities comprises a large part of the company’s revenues.
+A global network of suppliers and customers ensures a presence in many industries across geographies.